maxwfy/shortcuts/README.md

 # shortcuts display script
-alerts a message with shortcust function
+alerts a message with keyboard shortcuts function